parallelchain-io/parallelchain-docs/docs/getting_started/prepare_env.md

 !!!
 Tips
     Normally you can always use `space` as a separator, to separate the flag and option passed.
 Just like what you had done in the setup config.

-    But if your value input begins with `-`, the easiest way to input such value is by `=` instead of `space` as a seperator.
+    But if your value input begins with `-`, the easiest way to input such value is by `=` instead of `space` as a separator.

     === "Linux / macOS"
         ```bash